qmacro/fosdem-2015-openui5/README.md

 ## What This Is

 I built up the [talks.html](talks.html) file during the talk, using [some custom Atom snippets](https://github.com/qmacro/ui5-snippets/blob/fosdem-2015/snippets/fosdem-2015.cson).
-In the time I had for the talk, I only scraped the surface of [OpenUI5](https://github.com/SAP/openui5/) and showed these features:
+In the time I had for the talk, I only scratched the surface of [OpenUI5](https://github.com/SAP/openui5/) and showed these features:

 - the OpenUI5 bootstrap
 - Model-View-Controller support